Deepika-Garg/KakusKitchen/README.md

 * Marco Tot our class cohort facilitator for his constant assistance and encouragement.
 * Slack Community for their endless support.
 * Kera Cudmore for telling how to create the structure of Readme [document](https://github.com/kera-cudmore/readme-examples).
-* Code institute for the outstanding course documentation.
+* Code institute for the outstanding course documentation and for providing opportunity to learn and develop this project.
 * Finally, I would like to thank my friend to allow me to use her business details for this project.

  [Back to top](#Table-of-content)